dkalintsev/Brocade/vADC/CloudFormation/Templates/Variants-and-experimental/README.md

 The subnet is set by default to match the 2 x private subnets' CIDRs created by this template (10.8.4.0/24 + 10.8.4.0/24).
 If your stack has server pool members that sit outside AWS or in a different VPC, please adjust the `Server Pool CIDR Block` accordingly.

 To deal with the "double default gateway" issue, template runs a couple commands during initial configuration, where it resets the configuration for the second NIC, creates a static config for it, and then brings that second NIC up.
 All of that is done inside `default` configSet of `AWS::CloudFormation::Init` Metadata for the vADC instances.

-## `Configured by Puppet`

-Variant of the [parent template](https://github.com/dkalintsev/Brocade/tree/master/vADC/CloudFormation/Templates) that includes 2 x sample Web servers, and a Puppet server to configure the vADCs to serve content from these web servers.
-More details in [README inside](https://github.com/dkalintsev/Brocade/tree/master/vADC/CloudFormation/Templates/Variants-and-experimental/Configured-by-Puppet).

-## `Autoclustering`

-This template again is based on the [parent template](https://github.com/dkalintsev/Brocade/tree/master/vADC/CloudFormation/Templates), but uses AutoScaling Groups to deploy vADCs.
-WIP at this point.